spiritphyz/AWS-Serverless-Guides/guides/Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md

   * http://example.com redirects to https://www.example.com
   * https://example.com redirects to https://www.example.com

 It may take some time for the DNS changes to be seen by your ISP and local company network.
+It might take an hour before you can see the correct results for all the above verification links.
+Try connecting to a server in another region and using `curl -I http://example.com` to see if the DNS changes can be seen faster in a separate network.

 # Resources
   * https://docs.aws.amazon.com/acm/latest/userguide/managed-renewal.html